Webster's Falls staircase closed to public

 In addition to the stair closure, the banks of the Spencer Creek above Webster's Falls have been fenced off to prevent visitors from entering the water and accessing the brink of the 22-metre waterfall.
 Visitors are reminded not to enter the water at Spencer Gorge/Webster's Falls Conservation Area.

 The Spencer Gorge is a significant Niagara Escarpment property.
 All visitors are reminded that to use caution when travelling along trails adjacent to the Escarpment edge and slopes.
 Stay well back from the edge and use only official trails.

 HCA is currently reviewing and updating the Master Plan for the Spencer Gorge/Webster's Falls Conservation Area.
-The plan will be completed this summer.
 Information about the Master plan process can be found here.
-A public information centre was scheduled for June 13, but will now be rescheduled to a later date.